 Framed shower doors are easier to install and usually quite a bit cheaper than the other two options.
 There is framing around each panel and around the door opening.
 If the shower is designed to show off fixtures and certain materials, a framed shower door can complement that nicely.
 It can also impart a more industrial look or fit in with a more imposing style.

-Cost for Shower Doors
+Cost of Shower Doors

 On average, the cost to install a new glass shower door is about $700 but can run as high as $4,000 or more for luxury styles.